Little Saints

 - Weekly newsletters are provided for families which describe the children’s activities and remind families of upcoming events.

-- Each child has a Memory Book which documents the process of learning through his or her work during Studio experiences.
+- Each child has a Memory Book that documents the process of learning through his or her work during Studio experiences.

 - Parent teacher conferences are held twice a year during which families and teachers engage in open conversation.
 Parents receive both written and verbal feedback on their child’s development and progress.